vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 ...
 ~~~

-Those familiar with the OpenSceneGraph will note similarities the [osg::NodeVisitor](https://github.com/OpenSceneGraph/OpenSceneGraph/blob/master/include/osg/NodeVisitor), both implementations follow the same Visitor Design Pattern variation but the VulkanSceneGraph generalizes it to work on almost all object types and has both const and non const versions, whther it's data objects, scene graph nodes through to UI events the VulkanSceneGraph Visitors can handle all these usage cases.
+Those familiar with the OpenSceneGraph will note similarities the [osg::NodeVisitor](https://github.com/OpenSceneGraph/OpenSceneGraph/blob/master/include/osg/NodeVisitor), both implementations follow the same Visitor Design Pattern variation but the VulkanSceneGraph generalizes it to work on almost all object types and has both const and non const versions, whether it's data objects, scene graph nodes through to UI events the VulkanSceneGraph Visitors can handle all these usage cases.
 The osg::NodeVisitor has support for 25 different node types, while the VulkanSceneGraph supports 214 different object types.

 ## Cascading apply()

-The default apply(..) implementations provided by vsg::Visitor and vsg::ConstVisitor are designed to cascade from the best match back up the inheritance chain to the more and more general types, following is a edit/annotaed snipet from [Visitor.cpp](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/src/vsg/core/Visitor.cpp):
+The default apply(..) implementations provided by vsg::Visitor and vsg::ConstVisitor are designed to cascade from the best match back up the inheritance chain to the more and more general types, following is a edit/annotaed snippet from [Visitor.cpp](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/src/vsg/core/Visitor.cpp):

 ~~~ cpp
 void Visitor::apply(Object&)